Contrasting Mitsubishi (OTCMKTS:MSBHF) & Marubeni (OTCMKTS:MARUY)

-Mitsubishi (OTCMKTS:MSBHF) and Marubeni (OTCMKTS:MARUY) are both large-cap multi-sector conglomerates companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their earnings, profitability, analyst recommendations, valuation, institutional ownership, dividends and risk.
+Mitsubishi (OTCMKTS:MSBHF) and Marubeni (OTCMKTS:MARUY) are both large-cap multi-sector conglomerates companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, profitability, dividends, analyst recommendations, earnings, institutional ownership and valuation.

 Profitability